DeepRank/iScore/README.md

 - Check if command `mpiexec` is available or not in your console.
 If not, download and install [openmpi](https://www.open-mpi.org/) or [mpich](https://www.mpich.org/).
 - Install iScore using `pip install iScore`

+Possible problems:
+- If `pip install iScore` gives problems on installing `mpi4py`, try to first install `mpi4py` using `conda install mpi4py` and then `pip install iScore`.

 ## 2. Documentaion

 The documentaion of the pacakge can be found at: